25 Nov Selecting the Right Plants for Hot Climates

 The excessive heat can also affect the tree barks and branches too, if the leaves are not able to protect the stem or trunk from the sun’s rays, the barks get dried and eventually get burnt this can affect the longevity of the plant itself.

 Quite a few heat resistant plant varieties can be used to create an appealing landscape.

 1. Barrel Cactus: This is a classic hot weather plant that is preferred by many landscape designers.
 This dome shaped plant with artistically placed thorns is an excellent visual treat when used properly in the garden.
 What’s more it also bears small yellow flowers which add to its beauty.

-2. Silky Cassia: This fast growing shrub can reach heights of 6 feet.
-This is an evergreen shrub with bright yellow flowers to provide the right contract in the colours.
-This is a dense shrub with leathery leaves to retain the moisture.
-This plant can survive the tough hot weather without many problems and is a great choice for year round greenery when seeking plants for hot climates.
+2. Silky Cassia: This fast growing shrub can reach heights of 6 feet, it is an evergreen dense shrub with bright yellow flowers and leathery leaves to retain the moisture.
+This plant can survive the tough hot weather without many problems and is a great choice for year round greenery.

 3. Spotted Emu Bush: This is another shrub designed for the hot climates.
 Rather than wide leathery leaves, this plant has slender green leaves that help reduce the exposed area to lose moisture.
 It also bears bright red tubular flowers adding great variety to the landscape.
 This plant prefers well drained soil and plenty of sun shine.
 If this plant is not pruned regularly it can grow out of shape, so it is important that you control its growth and shape during the initial stages.